Our approach to transparency

 Contract transparency

-Since 2019, we have publicly stated our commitment towards supporting and encouraging the disclosure of mining and exploration contracts with host governments in our annual Payments to Government Report.
+Since 2019, we have publicly stated our commitment towards supporting and encouraging the disclosure of mining and exploration contracts with host governments.
 We believe that this type of contract transparency can support building trust and ensuring accountability in the sector.

-We welcome the EITI Standard’s approach for contract transparency for EITI-compliant countries.
-Similarly, as a member of the International Council of Mining and Metals (ICMM), we support their Transparency of Mineral Revenues Position Statement , which includes a commitment to contract transparency.
+We welcome the EITI Standard’s approach for contract transparency for EITI-implementing countries.
+Similarly, as a member of the International Council of Mining and Metals (ICMM), we support their Transparency of Mineral Revenues Position Statement, which includes a commitment to contract transparency.

 In line with the ICMM’s position on contract transparency, we disclose our mineral development contracts with host governments, granted, entered into or amended post 1 January 2021, where such disclosure is not prohibited by law, regulation or express confidentiality provisions prohibiting the disclosure of the contract and in respect of which we are not able to obtain consent to disclose.
 We exclude generic licenses and contracts for operations not majority-owned or controlled by Glencore from our disclosure.
 We encourage the joint venture companies that are majority owned by ICMM members (either singly or jointly) and in which we hold an interest to also implement ICMM’s commitment on contract transparency.